-Rett syndrome is a rare neurodevelopmental disorder that is caused by mutations in the MECP2 gene situated on the X-chromosome.
+Rett syndrome is a rare neurodevelopmental disorder that is mostly caused by mutations in the MECP2 gene situated on the X-chromosome.
 This gene provides instructions to make MeCP2, a transcription factor or protein that regulates the activity of other genes.
 Because MeCP2 plays a crucial role in brain development and function, a mutation in the MECP2 gene leads to Rett syndrome symptoms, such as motor, cognitive, and emotional problems.

 There is currently no cure for Rett syndrome, but research is investigating ways to interfere with the course of the disease.
 One approach is the reactivation of the second healthy copy of the MECP2 gene.